elipousson/presentations/2016-07-22-baltimore-data-day.md

 Eli Pousson, our Director of Preservation and Advocacy, put together this presentation and is leading our efforts to incorporate data and mapping into our preservation advocacy.

-We've posted our slides and notes online at[bit.ly/bmoreheritagedataday16](http://bit.ly/bmoreheritagedataday16) where you can find links to more information for everything we talk about today.
+We've posted our slides and notes online at [bit.ly/bmoreheritagedataday16](http://bit.ly/bmoreheritagedataday16) where you can find links to more information for everything we talk about today.

 ---